avaness/redis-test/README.md

 - requirements clarification
   - if we need including/excluding time boundaries
   - if we need messages with their times (e.g. request with scores)
+- optimize with springboot docker layers
+- use redis server TIME